Research on Tics and Tourette’s Disorder

 Guanfacine in Children with Tourette’s Disorder or Chronic Tic Disorder (Shire Pharmaceuticals): This is a small, multi-site, investigator initiated controlled study designed to determine whether extended release guanfacine is beneficial and tolerable in treatment of tics in children and adolescents with Tourette’s Disorder (TD) or Chronic Tic Disorder.
-We are currently recruiting subjects, ages 6-17 years, with a DSM-IV-TR diagnosis of TD or Chronic Tic Disorder at Icahn School of Medicine.
 (Currently closed to enrollment)

 Proof-of-Concept Safety Study of CPP-109 (Vigabatrin) for Treatment Refractory Tourette's Disorder: This is a proof of concept, open label study in collaboration with Dr. Jonathan D. Brodie at the NYU Langone Medical Center to obtain preliminary data regarding dosage and tolerability of vigabatrin.
-We are currently recruiting subjects, at least 18 years of age with a DSM-IV-TR diagnosis of TD, and who have had unsatisfactory response to prior treatments.
+(Currently closed to enrollment)

-If you are interested in learning more about the research done at our program or would like to become involved with any of our studies, please contact clinical research coordinator Laura Ibanez (212-659-1676; firstname.lastname@example.org).
+If you are interested in learning more about the research done at our program or would like to become involved with any of our studies, please contact research coordinator Maxwell Luber (212-659-1676, firstname.lastname@example.org).